ryan4yin/nixos-and-flakes-book/docs/best-practices/run-downloaded-binaries-on-nixos.md

 }
 ```

-after applying the updated configuration, you can run `fhs` to enter the FHS environment, and then run the binary you downloaded, e.g.
+After applying the updated configuration, you can run `fhs` to enter the FHS environment, and then run the binary you downloaded, e.g.

 ```shell
 # Activating FHS drops me in a shell which looks like a "normal" Linux